Silverdale Glen

-Silverdale Glen is a National Glen and recreational area near the village of Ballasalla in the parish of Malew on the Isle of Man.
+Silverdale Glen is a National Glen, and recreational area.
+It is situated near the village of Ballasalla, in the parish of Malew, on the Isle of Man.
 The recreation site consists of a small boating lake, café, playing fields, and a playground with a Victorian water-powered carousel.

 The glen follows the Silverburn river for about half a mile, and can be accessed either from Ballasalla or from a car park off the A3 (Foxdale Road).
 The path through the glen forms part of the Millennium Way.

 History

 The buildings, which now house the restaurant and craft centre, were once in the hands of the Quayle family who owned Ballasalla Cregg Mill.
 It was then bought by William Quine MHK, an amateur arborist who planted the area with trees and used the Silver Burn to mill flour.
 The glen was developed as a tourist attraction for day trips from Douglas at the end of the 19th century.
 After Quine's death in 1907, his son Thomas (also an MHK) took over the mill, restored the monks' well, and further developed the area.
 By 1910, the mill had been repurposed as a café for mass tourism in the Isle of Man and had become known as the Silverdale Tea Rooms.
 In 1938, the mill was sold to Cecil Joseph Mitchell who continued to promote the glen as a tourist destination.

 The amusements and recreation area were bought by the Forestry, Mines & Lands Board in 1960, and the mill and café in 1962.
 The lower part of the glen was donated to the Manx National Trust in 1966.